vegaprotocol/documentation/docs/concepts/trading-on-vega/settlement.md

 The trigger will cause the market to enter into a 'trading terminated' state.
 Markets in this state no longer accept trading, but retain the positions and margin balances that were in place after processing the market’s maturity trigger.
 Termination occurs just prior to settlement, so that no trading can occur after the settlement result can be known by participants.

-As positions are regularly mark to market settled, the final settlement is, in effect, a final mark to market settlement using the data source price.
+As positions are regularly mark to market settled, the final settlement is, in effect, a final mark to market settlement using the data source quote.

 Once a market settles:
 * All open positions in that market are closed based on the final price